 Nine-Banded Armadillo, Dasypus novemcinctus

-The Nine Banded Armadillo is an unusual looking animal and have only reached Tennessee in the last thirty years or so, but their range continues to expand.
-They occur across the state except in eastern Tennessee.
+The Nine Banded Armadillo is an unusual looking animal and have only reached Tennessee in the last thirty years or so, but their range continues to expand from west to east Tennessee

 Description: Its closest relative is the anteater, which has a similar shape; long tail and snout.
 Heavily armored, the only exposed skin is on the under belly, which is protected when the animal curls into a tight ball (when threatened).
 In between the two large body plates are nine "bands", hence the common name.
 The short legs have well developed claws (4 toes on the front feet, 5 on the rear), which are used for digging burrows and searching for food.